 The much-anticipated second season of 'American Crime Story' examines the events leading up to Versace's death and explores the cultural context of his murder, including the homophobic climate of the 1990s.

 With the premiere of A+E's documentary series 'The Menendez Murders: Erik Tells All' on November 30th, we look at the true crime case of brothers Lyle and Erik Menendez who were sentenced to life in prison for murdering their parents in 1989.

 A look back at the victims of the Salem Witch Trials and the mass hysteria that led to their deaths.

 David Berkowitz, who became known as Son of Sam, went on a murderous rampage in New York City during the 1970s, taunting and insulting police, until they captured him.
 Here's a look at his notorious case 40 years after his arrest.

 Here's a look at three women scientists who were trailblazers during a time when men dominated the field of science.

 On July 19-20, 1848, the Seneca Falls Convention triggered and solidified the women's rights movement in America.
 We look back at the women who led the historic event and how it inspired generations of activism.

 In “American Ripper,” a new eight-part series premiering on HISTORY on July 11th, the great-great-grandson of H.H.
 Holmes claims “America’s First Serial Killer” was London’s notorious “Jack the Ripper.”

-We remember the historic uprising at the Stonewall Inn in Greenwich Village, which sparked the modern LGBT rights movement in the U.S.
+The historic uprising at the Stonewall Inn in Greenwich Village parked the modern LGBT rights movement in the U.S.